 To stay informed, get updates via Twitter and Instagram @soulboxproject, share your plans in our private Facebook community, sign up for our newsletter and check back here for answers to the latest questions, such as those we’ve answered below.

-For maximum impact we want to display 200,000 Soul Boxes on the National Mall, representing every person killed or injured by gunfire in just three years.* Meeting that goal depends on you and other Box-makers folding and sending in as many Soul Boxes as possible before August 15.
+For maximum impact we want to display 200,000 Soul Boxes on the National Mall, representing every person killed or injured by gunfire in just three years.* Meeting that goal depends on you and other Box-makers folding and sending in as many Soul Boxes as possible.

 As you can imagine, this event takes a lot of planning.
 We expect concerned individuals like you to join us from the local D.C.
 Metro area and across the country.
-The procession will take place on Saturday morning, October 18.
-The display will be open both Saturday and Sunday.
-We'll need volunteers on Friday, October 17 and Monday, October 20 for setup and takedown of the Soul Boxes.
-We will also need volunteer guides and Box-making coaches throughout the weekend.
+We will know more details when our exact dates in Spring 2021 are confirmed by the National Park Service.
 Watch our website, our social media @soulboxproject and our newsletter for sign-up information.

 The following hotels are approximately a half mile from the National Mall event site in front of the Smithsonian Castle.